Dashboard Member settings

 You should also download and securely store a copy of your Section 8 Notice for your records.

-You should also securely store any proof of service, for example:
+You should also securely store any additional proof of service, for example:

-• Royal Mail receipts.
-You should use a recorded delivery service if you’re serving your Section 8 Notice by post
+• Royal Mail receipts (remember, you should use a recorded delivery service if you’re serving your Section 8 Notice by post)

 • signed and dated statements from witnesses that watched you hand deliver the Notice